marcelfarres/Play_Your_Mood/README.md

 Play_Your_Mood
 ==============

-Play Your Mood v2.0 is a music player that, after analysing all your music library (using Essentia+Gaia), creates mood-related playlist and then reproduces it depending on your mood.
+Play Your Mood v2.0 is a music player that, after analysing all your music library (using Essentia+Gaia), creates mood-related play-list and then reproduces it depending on your mood.
 The mood is approximated using real time Enobio/Emotiv EEG data or also can be choose by the user (switch between master/MoodPlayer).

 In this readme you can find:
 * How to install the music player with and without EEG mood detection + dependences.
 * How to _RUN_ the player.
 * Issues.

-# Install Dependenciess
+# Install Dependencies

 ## Essentia + Gaia
 You can follow the instructions first [Install Gaia](https://github.com/MTG/gaia/blob/master/README.md) and after [Install  Essentia](http://essentia.upf.edu/documentation/installing.html).

    NOTE: you have to install the **2.0.1** version of Essentia.
-   NOTE: before you building essentia you have to replace the `streaming_extractor_archivemusic.cpp` file in `build/src/examples/` with the one with the same name provided in this repo.
+   NOTE: before you building Essentia you have to replace the `streaming_extractor_archivemusic.cpp` file in `build/src/examples/` with the one with the same name provided in this repository.

 ## Python
 The current version is tested under **Python 2.7.7**.
 You can download and install this version [here](https://www.python.org/download/releases/2.7.7/).

 ## GoLang
-The current version is tested under **go1.2.2**.
+The current version is tested under **go 1.2.2**.
 You can download and install this version [here](http://golang.org/dl/).

 ## Processing